nycrecords/doris-digital-platform-poc/README.md

 ## Create the Archivematica AMI
 `./build.sh archivematica ami`

+# Services

+All services are run via systemctl.
+They can be started, stopped, restarted, etc with commands like `sudo systemctl start httpd`

+On the Hyku host the following are available:

+`systemctl status httpd` # Apache and Passenger `systemctl status sidekiq` # Sidekiq background job runner

+It is sometimes useful to restart just Passenger w/o restarting Apache.
+This is done as follows `passenger-config restart-app /opt/doris-hyku/current`

+On the Archivematica host:

+`systemctl status node1_elasticsearch` # Search services
+`systemctl status archivematica-dashboard` # Dashboard microservice `systemctl status nginx` # Web proxy
+`systemctl status archivematica-mcp-client` # MCP microservice

+Storage host:

+`systemctl status mysql` # Database service (serves Fedora, Archivematica and Hyku) `systemctl status solr` # Solr search service `systemctl status redis` # Key / Value store (used by Hyku for background job queuing) `systemctl status fedora` # Fedora service

+All systems have `ossec` (intrusion and system health) and `clamav` running as services as well.

 # Importing in Hyku

 Hyku currently supports a command line importer, though a visual method allowing librarians better access is planned.
 On the commandline, from the hyku root directory (currently `/opt/doris-hyku/current`) the command for CSV import is `RAILS_ENV=production ./bin/import_from_csv VISIBILITY PATH_TO_CSV ATH_TO_FILES`.
 An example of this for the initial import is `RAILS_ENV=production ./bin/import_from_csv public /opt/import.csv /opt/stora^C/DPC\ Public\ Charities`.